nest-desktop/nest-desktop/docs/user/usage-external/simulate-with-insite.rst

 |br|

-.. _usage-with-insite-check-if-insite-is-running:
+.. _simulate-with-insite-check-if-insite-is-running:

 Check if Insite is running
 --------------------------

 .. image:: /_static/img/screenshots/external/settings-insite.png
    :align: left
-   :target: #check-if-insite-is-running
+   :target: #simulate-with-insite-check-if-insite-is-running

 In the settings page you can check whether the Insite backend is running.
+When it is disabled, you can toggle the slide to enable it.

 |br|

-.. _usage-with-insite-enable-simulation-with-insite:
+.. _simulate-with-insite-enable-simulation-with-insite:

 Enable simulation with Insite
 -----------------------------

 .. image:: /_static/img/screenshots/external/code-editor-toolbar-insite.png
    :align: right
-   :target: #enable-simulation-with-insite
+   :target: #simulate-with-insite-enable-simulation-with-insite

-After successfully receiving a ping from the Insite Access node of the backend, you can activate the button :bdg:`Insite` in the toolbar of the code editor (second from left).
+After successfully receiving a ping from the Insite Access node of the backend, you can activate the button :bdg:`Insite` (second from left) in the toolbar of the code editor.
+It generates code with Insite implementation.

 |br|

-.. _usage-with-insite-script-code-for-simulation-with-insite:
+.. _simulate-with-insite-script-code-for-simulation-with-insite:

 Script code for simulation with Insite
 --------------------------------------

 The Insite module has to be loaded in the NEST kernel.
-Preferentially load the :bdg:`insitemodule` directly after importing NEST:
+Preferentially load the :bdg:`insitemodule` after importing NEST:

 .. code-block:: python

    nest.Install('insitemodule')

-Next, the parameter :bdg:`record_to` of any recording device (e.g. :bdg:`spike recorder`, :bdg:`multimeter` or :bdg:`voltmeter`) has to been modified:
+Next, check wether the parameter :bdg:`record_to` of any recording device (e.g. :bdg:`spike recorder`, :bdg:`multimeter` or :bdg:`voltmeter`) has to been modified:

 .. code-block:: python